Kyocius/Kyocius/README.md

 </p>

 # 🎉 Hi There
-Here is an amateurish developer code just for fun, interested in C# and Kotlin.
+Here is an amateurish developer coding just for fun, interested in C# and Kotlin.
 Also a senior high school student from Tianjin, China.

 ### 📫 Contact
 - Twitter: [yoroion](https://twitter.com/yoroion)